-“He that hath an ear, let him hear what the Spirit saith unto the churches;”—now there is a semi-colon; the thought is not finished.
+“He that hath an ear, let him hear what the Spirit saith unto the churches;”—now there is a semicolon; the thought is not finished.
 Who hears what the Spirit says unto the Church?
 “To him that overcometh [conquers] will I give to eat of the tree of life, which is in the midst of the paradise of God” (verse 7).
 You have to conquer to be in the midst of this paradise of God.
 You have to conquer to really hear what the Spirit says to the churches.
-More military terminology.
+This is more military terminology.

-“And unto the angel of the church in Smyrna write; These things saith the first and the last, which was dead, and is alive; I know thy works” (verse 8).
+“And unto the angel of the church in Smyrna write; These things saith the first and the last, which was dead, and is alive; I know thy works …” (verses 8-9).
 The God of Revelation 1 was dead, and now He is alive.
 He died for you.
 Nobody has ever suffered trials like Christ!
 His visage was marred more than any man; and He died and shed His blood for you.
 And now that supreme royal Majesty is walking right in the midst of His very elect.
 Our Husband took a chance in losing it all, as did the Father.
 That’s deep love we don’t see today except when we read about it here.

 Instead, sacrificing your physical life is a small price to pay for such a towering reward.
 Of course, it is harder to be a living sacrifice, day after day—but it is worth it.
 We can conquer!
-God says even those dead Sardis people could have conquered if they just had been willing.
-He gave them the formula in verse 3: Remember, and repent.
+God says even those dead Sardis people could have conquered if only they had been willing.
+He gave them the formula in verse 3: Remember and repent.

 What kind of confidence and trust will God have in you in the World Tomorrow if you are loyal all the way through?
 God says the Philadelphians will be pillars, for all eternity, in that headquarters temple.
 Beautiful pillars make a temple look majestic.
 Though 50 percent of the Laodiceans will still become a part of the Bride of Christ, they won’t qualify to rule at headquarters.